Assistance Available from Federal, State, Local and Institutional Programs

 Continued Eligibility for Federal Financial Aid Programs: Satisfactory Academic Progress

-To be eligible for federal financial aid, graduate students are required by the U.S. Department of Education (34 CFR 668.34) to maintain Satisfactory Academic Progress toward their degree objectives.
-Claremont Lincoln University has established this SAP policy to ensure student success and accountability and to promote timely advancement toward degree objectives.
-These standards are separate and distinct from the University’s Academic Degree Requirements and Policies as stated in the Catalogue.
-Review the University SAP policy in its entirety.
+To be eligible for federal financial aid, graduate students are required by the U.S. Department of Education to maintain Satisfactory Academic Progress (SAP) toward their degree objectives.
+CLU has established this SAP policy to ensure student success and accountability and to promote timely advancement toward degree objectives.
+SAP guidelines are based on reasonable expectations of academic progress towards a degree and are separate and distinct from the University’s Academic Degree Requirements and Policies as stated in the catalog.

 Student Loan Information